ForlinxEmbedded/ForlinxEmbedded.github.io/platform/resources/solutions/OK3588-C_Linux_Buildroot_User_Manual.md

 3\.
 Click “Upgrade” to flash.

-If the loader is damaged and cannot enter Loader Mode, you can force the board into Maskrom Mode by holding down the Maskrom button (located to the right of the RTC battery holder on the carrier board) and then pressing the Reset button.
-At this time, the system will prompt that a maskrom device is found.
-The programming process is consistent with the loader mode.
-It is better to use the update. img for programming.
+If the loader is damaged and cannot enter Loader Mode, you can force the board into Maskrom Mode.
+To do this, hold down the Maskrom button (located to the right of the RTC battery holder on the carrier board) and then press the Reset button.
+At this point, the system will indicate that a Maskrom device has been detected.
+The programming process in Maskrom Mode is the same as in Loader Mode.
+It is recommended to use the update.img file for programming.

 **⚠️Note: Do not click “Device Partition Table” while in Maskrom Mode, as this operation is invalid.
 Flashing individually in Maskrom Mode will not clear the U-Boot environment variables.**